-6. Remote Attendance/Virtual Meetings
+7. Remote Attendance/Virtual Meetings

-Per Camas Ordinance 21-009 and Ordinance 22-

-010, remote attendance would be considered as an alternative, relatively infrequently used method for participation, subject to the Member providing sufficient advance notice, and further subject to their demonstrating that satisfactory equipment will be available for their participation.
+Per Camas Ordinance 21-009 and Ordinance 22-010, remote attendance would be considered as an alternative, relatively infrequently used method for participation, subject to the Member providing sufficient advance notice to the Clerk, Mayor and City Administrator, and further subject to their demonstrating that satisfactory equipment will be available for their participation.